yayaq1/quartz/content/notes/lessons-learned.md

 Wrong.

 Motivation is unreliable.
 It comes and goes like the weather.
-What you need is **discipline**—the ability to do what needs to be done regardless of how you feel.
+What you need is **discipline**-the ability to do what needs to be done regardless of how you feel.

 ### The Breakthrough